 A) Audit Committee:

 The audit committee comprises of three members of which two are Independent Directors.
-The constitution of the Committee comprises of Ms. Karuna Shaikh (Chairperson), Mr. Venugopal Coontoor and Ms. Abhilasha Bhargava, members.
+The constitution of the Committee comprises of Ms. Karuna Kotiyan (Chairperson), Mr. Venugopal Coontoor and Ms. Abhilasha Bhargava, members.

 The terms of reference to the Audit Committee cover the matter specified under Regulation 18 of the SEBI (LODR) Regulations, 2015 and Section 177 of the Companies Act, 2013.